Zebra mussel: Effects

 As with most bivalves, zebra mussels are filter feeders.
 When in the water, they open their shells to admit detritus.
 Their shells are very sharp and are known for cutting people's feet, resulting in the need to wear water shoes wherever they are prevalent.

-Since their colonization of the Great Lakes, they have covered the undersides of docks, boats, and anchors.
+Since their colonisation of the Great Lakes, they have covered the undersides of docks, boats, and anchors.
 They have also spread into streams and rivers throughout the U.S. In some areas, they completely cover the substrate, sometimes covering other freshwater mussels.
 They can grow so densely that they block pipelines, clogging water intakes of municipal water supplies and hydroelectric companies.
 Zebra mussels do not attach to cupronickel alloys, which can be used to coat intake and discharge grates, navigational buoys, boats, and motors where the species tends to congregate.

 Zebra mussels are believed to be the source of deadly avian botulism poisoning that has killed tens of thousands of birds in the Great Lakes since the late 1990s.
 They are edible, but since they are so efficient at filtering water, they tend to accumulate pollutants and toxins, so most experts recommend against consuming zebra mussels.

 Zebra mussels affect all classes of algal species, resulting in a shortage of food sources to native species of freshwater mussels and fish in the Great Lakes.